LogtalkDotOrg/logtalk3/manuals/sources/libraries/expecteds.rst

 compound term that either contains an expected value or an error informing why the expected value is not present.
 Expected terms provide an alternative to generating an exception (or a failure) when something unexpected happens when asking for a value.
-This allows e.g. separating the code that constructs expected terms from the code that processes them, which is then free to deal if necessary and at its convenience with any unexpected events.
+This allows, e.g., separating the code that constructs expected terms from the code that processes them, which is then free to deal if necessary and at its convenience with any unexpected events.

 API documentation
 -----------------